0xWOLAND/website/src/content/blog/japan-summer.md

     <i> friends from the roppongi hacker house next to my airbnb </i>
 </div>

 Meanwhile, Tokyo supplied companionship at arm’s length.
-Proximity did the work that distance was undoing elsewhere -- buoyancy without intimacy.
-I started marking time by small things: the Takeshita side streets that stayed cool, which vending machines took my card, the same Taco Rico bags collecting by the door [^3].
+Proximity did the work that distance was undoing elsewhere—buoyancy without intimacy.
+I started marking time by small things: the Takeshita side streets that stayed cool, which vending machines took my card, the same Taco Rico bags collecting by the door [^3], the train up to Bunkyo to the Uzumaki house—peanut chicken and bok choy, old Ethereum friends talking sequencer design and coordination like it was casual, and me mostly just grateful to be at a table with someone across from me.

-[^3]: I'm surprised that PayPay still hasn't integrated crypto payments, but there is [some promising news](https://www.binance.com/en/square/post/30795034681738); I used to have to Venmo one of the members at the startup to pay for my lunches.
+[^3]: I kept having to Venmo someone for lunch.

 I stopped narrating updates to people who wouldn’t be present for the next chapter; without an audience nearby, the urge to sound coherent receded.